kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_block/if_I_switch_while_I_sleep.md

 ✖ The parser expected to find a '}' to match the '{' token here - start: 14, end: 15
 ✖ Declaration or statement expected - start: 14, end: 15
 ✖ Expression expected - start: 29, end: 35
+✖ The parser expected to find a '}' to match the '{' token here - start: 29, end: 35
 ✖ The parser expected to find a '}' to match the '{' token here - start: 43, end: 43

 ```